GluuFederation/gluu-gateway/README.md

 #### Consumer credential configuration

 Some plugins are consumer based.
-It store the some plugin configuration in consumer credential.
+It stores some plugin configuration in consumer credential.
 You need to go in consumer credential section by clicking on consumer `username`.
 ![consumer_credential_list](doc/4_1_consumer_credential_list.png)

 ### 5. Plugins